African civet: Distribution and habitat

 African civets typically sleep during the day in the tall grasses near water sources in central and southern Africa.
 It often inhabits savannahs, forests, and sometimes near rivers as the tall grasses and thickets present provide them with necessary cover during the day.
 In Guinea's National Park of Upper Niger, it was recorded during surveys conducted in 1996 to 1997.

-In Gabon’s Moukalaba-Doudou National Park, it was photographed close to forested areas during a survey in 2012.
+In Gabon's Moukalaba-Doudou National Park, it was photographed close to forested areas during a survey in 2012.

 In Batéké Plateau National Park, it was recorded in gallery forest along the Mpassa River during surveys conducted between June 2014 and May 2015.

 In the Republic of Congo, it was recorded in the Western Congolian forest–savanna mosaic of Odzala-Kokoua National Park during surveys in 2007.

 In the transboundary Dinder–Alatash (Sudan and Ethiopia) protected area complex it was recorded during surveys between 2015 and 2018.
 It is also frequently spotted in Ethiopia's northern Degua Tembien massif.

 Behaviour and ecology

 African civets deposit their feces in large piles called latrines, or specifically "civetries".
 The latrines are characterized by fruits, seeds, exoskeletons of insect and millipede rings, and occasionally clumps of grass.
 The role of civet latrines as a mechanism of seed dispersal and forest regeneration is still being researched.
+Like felids, male African civets scent mark by spraying urine backwards.

 African civets are typically solitary creatures.
 They use their perineal gland secretion to mark their territories around their civetries.
 These markings typically follow common routes and paths and lie within 100 meters of civetries 96.72% of the time.

 If an African civet feels threatened, it raises its dorsal crest to make itself look larger and thus more formidable and dangerous to attack.
 This behavior is a predatory defense.

 Feeding

 Research in southeastern Nigeria revealed that the African civet has an omnivorous diet.
-It feeds on rodents like giant pouched rats (Cricetomys), Temminck's mouse (Mus musculoides), Tullberg's soft-furred mouse (Praomys tulbergi), greater cane rat (Thryonomys swinderianus), typical striped grass mouse (Lemniscomys striatus), amphibians and small reptiles like Hallowell's toad (Amietophrynus maculatus), herald snake (Crotaphopeltis hotamboeia), black-necked spitting cobra (Naja nigricollis), common agama (Agama agama), Mabuya skinks, insects such as Orthoptera, Coleoptera as well as eggs, fruits, berries and seeds.
+It feeds on rodents like giant pouched rats (Cricetomys), Temminck's mouse (Mus musculoides), Tullberg's soft-furred mouse (Praomys tulbergi), greater cane rat (Thryonomys swinderianus), and typical striped grass mouse (Lemniscomys striatus), amphibians and small reptiles like Hallowell's toad (Amietophrynus maculatus), herald snake (Crotaphopeltis hotamboeia), black-necked spitting cobra (Naja nigricollis), common agama (Agama agama), and Mabuya skinks, birds, millipedes, and insects such as Orthoptera, Coleoptera, and Blattodea, as well as carrion, eggs, fruits (such as Strychnos), berries and seeds.

 African civets can take prey as large as hares but can be somewhat clumsy killers with sizable prey.
 Stomach content of three African civets in Botswana included foremost husks of fan palm (Hyphaene petersiana) and jackalberry (Diospyros mespiliformis), and some remains of African red toad (Schismaderma carens), Acrididae grasshoppers and larvae of Dytiscidae beetles.

 Green grass is also frequently found in feces, and this seems to be linked to the eating of snakes and amphibians.